GoogleChrome/web.dev/src/site/content/en/blog/ta-types/index.md

 * **Manual testing**.
 This is a typical testing method conducted by actual people.
 A quality assurance engineer click through the application, check if it works and, at the same time, try to break it.
 The most common way is exploratory testing, where the engineer investigates the application using their knowledge of the application against a predefined path or checklist.
 * **Automated testing**.
 This is a type of testing conducted by a computer.
 Quality assurance engineers implement it to automate away repetitive and monotonous tests.

 This series of guides will mostly focus on automated testing.
 However, you shouldn't focus on only one way of testing.
 Even if automation saves a lot of time and effort, humans and manual testing will always play a vital role.
-Rather, test automation should help people focus on what is important in manual testing, that is, the exploratory testing of the most important features: all test cases where our improvisation and creativity can shine.
-For example, in ensuring the quality of user experiences or protecting the high-risk business logic.
-In other words, automation has our back. ❤️
+Rather, test automation should free up people to focus on exploratory testing and creative problem-solving.
+For example, ensuring the quality of user experiences or protecting the high-risk business logic.
+In other words, automation has your back. ❤️

 ### Opaque box versus clear box

-So, we have defined the general modes of testing.
+So, you have defined the general modes of testing.
 However, that's not enough yet.
 To plan the testing strategy, there is one more question to answer: should you know how your application works under the hood or is it better to test without this knowledge?
 Depending on the answer, there are two procedures to choose from for deriving and selecting test cases:

 - **Opaque box testing** (or black box testing).
 It is based on analyzing a component or system's functional or non-functional requirements (specifications) without considering its internal structure.
 - **Clear box testing** (or white box testing) is a procedure that takes into account the internal structure of said box.
 In other words, how your application works under the hood.

 Both procedures can be applied to manual and automated testing.
 However, some aspects of general testing modes may focus more on one of the two—we will cover that later.
 For now, let's further break down test automation into types.

-## Test automation types: How do we want to test?
+## Test automation types: How do you want to test?

-As we get closer to answering the "how" question, we've already decided to do some manual testing.
+As you get closer to answering the "how" question, you have already decided to do some manual testing.
 However, choosing and applying test automation types is a bit more challenging, though.
-The types of automation testing are closely related to the metrics we want to create in our projects.
+The types of automation testing are closely related to the metrics you want to create in your projects.
 So let's take a closer look at the most important ones.

-As illustrated in the meme mentioned earlier, we have already come across two types: unit testing and integration testing.
+As illustrated in the meme mentioned earlier, you have already come across two types: unit testing and integration testing.
 End-to-end testing is the third important one to consider.
 But that isn't all of them still.
 Let's take a closer look.

 ### Unit testing